nicogravel/researchLog_template/docs/html/_sources/1_Sphinx.md.txt

-For en excellent introduction to statistics, machine learning and scientific programming in Python, see [here](https://duchesnay.github.io/pystatsml/) and [here](https://etulab.univ-amu.fr/gilson.m/compneuro_course/).
+For an excellent introduction to statistics, machine learning and scientific programming in Python, see [here](https://duchesnay.github.io/pystatsml/) and [here](https://etulab.univ-amu.fr/gilson.m/compneuro_course/).

 ## **Questions?** 🔨